Telenor ASA – Annual report – 31 December 2019

 Main effects as at 1 January 2019:

-• Additional non-current lease liabilities of NOK 33,699 million and current lease liabilities of NOK 5,386 million, NOK 39,085 million in total, were recognised based on the present value of the remaining lease payments, discounted using the incremental borrowing rate at the date of initial application, including the reclassification of non-current interest-bearing liabilities and current interest-bearing liabilities related to spectrum and licenses.
+• Additional non-current lease liabilities of NOK 33,443 million and current lease liabilities of NOK 5,735 million, NOK 39,178 million in total, were recognised based on the present value of the remaining lease payments, discounted using the incremental borrowing rate at the date of initial application, including the reclassification of non-current interest-bearing liabilities and current interest-bearing liabilities related to spectrum licences.

-• Right-of-use assets of NOK 57,912 million were recognised, including the reclassification of intangible assets related to spectrum and licenses and finance leases reclassified from property, plant and equipment.
+• Right-of-use assets of NOK 58,268 million were recognised, including the reclassification of intangible assets related to spectrum licences and finance leases reclassified from property, plant and equipment.

-• The net effect on other non-current assets is related to the Group as a lessor in sub-lease agreements.
-The effects on prepayments classified as trade and other receivables, and on accounts payable and accrued expenses, were related to spectrum and licenses and operating leases under IAS 17 reclassified to right-of-use assets and lease liabilities.
+• The net effect on other non-current assets is related to the Group as a lessor in sublease agreements.
+The effects on prepayments classified as trade and other receivables, and on accounts payable and accrued expenses, were related to operating leases under IAS 17 reclassified to right-of-use assets and lease liabilities.

 The weighted average incremental borrowing rate applied to lease liabilities recognised in the statement of financial position as of 1 January 2019 was 6%.

 The improvement of net cash flow from operating activities and decrease in cash flow from financing activities is mainly due to reclassification of payments related to operating leases under IAS 17.
-The cash outflow for leases under IFRS 16 is presented as repayment of interest-bearing liabilities within financing activities under IFRS 16.
+The cash outflow for leases under IFRS 16 is presented as repayment of interest-bearing liabilities within financing activities.
 Interest paid is still classified as cash flow within operating activities.